As an Amazon Associate I earn from qualifying purchases.

 I feel incense is a dying art, which is unfortunate, because it has been such an integral part of numerous cultures since ancient times.
-It provides a sensual way to experience the world unlike any other.

 Today I am going to be reviewing Shoyeido’s Gossamer (Kasumi) low-smoke incense sticks.

 I received these in a low-smoke incense sample assortment which contained a stick of each fragrance of low-smoke incense which Shoyeido offers.

 The idea of a low-smoke incense stick is a novel one, as obviously incense produce smoke.
 Japanese incense sticks have always been relatively lower-smoke than many other varieties of incense.
 Particularly Indian and Tibetan incenses are quite heavy in nature.
 I’m not sure what they use as the base for this in order to make it low-smoke.
 I may contact Shoyeido and ask them at a later date.
 Low-smoke incense sticks are often considered healthier, and are also less likely to set off older smoke alarms.